Tuesday, November 17, 2009

 The good news is...we see a change in the making as it relates to baseball as a revenue sport.
 The past few years have seen more national TV coverage of college from ESPNU and Fox.
-The much publicized hiring of George Horton at Oregon had the same feel and excitement of the hiring of a major college basketball or football coach.
-With help from Nike's Phil Knight, watch out for the Pac 10 and the rest of college baseball to change the nations perception of the college game.
+The NCAA College World Series continues to draw more and more viewers and fans each year.

 But even now, baseball IS a revenue generating sport in many SEC and Big 12 south schools.
 Texas, Arkansas, Mississippi St, Wichita St., Oklahoma St., Nebraska, Arizona St, LSU (Who leads the nation in baseball attendance and sell-outs), Baylor, Rice, South Carolina, Fresno St. to name a few, are all profitable college baseball programs.
 When Rice built it's new stadium, it's attendance doubled.
 Nebraska averages well over 3,000 fans a game.

-We encourage more influential people like Phil Knight to propel college and high school baseball as a revenue generating sport for the rest of the country, outside the SEC, Big 12 and several Western state schools.
+We encourage more influential people like Phil Knight and his generosity at Oregon to propel college and high school baseball as a revenue generating sport for the rest of the country, outside the SEC, Big 12 and several Western state schools.

 But, for that to happen, we need to see more top round draftable players opt for college and play for their state or area school, get an education, and not just disappear into the minor league system for three-four years.
 If players would opt for college, we as fans can continue to follow them via the growing number of broadcast options available to us such as ESPN, FOX, CSTV and others.
 And, as more top prospects enter college, the competition would start to mimic the minors.
 In addition, the summer leagues in Cape Cod, Northwoods, Coastal Carolina, Alaska, etc. would play an even more important role in the development of future pro prospects.
 Plus, did we mention that these players could get a meaningful, life altering, career boosting, brain stimulating, college education?